 Turkish and Middle Eastern

-Berlin has one of the largest Turkish populations outside Turkey, and the food reflects this beautifully.
+Berlin has one of the largest Turkish populations outside Turkey (200,000+), and Kreuzberg and Neukölln are essentially Turkish cities within a German one.

 Çiya Sofrası